 I think my failures outnumbered my successes, which made the successes more meaningful.

 So far, so good: the little tea-pot is kicking and appears healthy.
 I am quite comfy in my maternity jeans and enjoy food in an almost orgasmic way.
 I’m talkin’ peanut butter and butter and jelly.
-I have boobs for the first time in my life; I have to lift to get up under there and wash.
-Ladies, y’all know what I’m talkin’ ’bout.
 And I feel a kind of immunity from the cares of the world, like I’ve just won a challenge on Project Runway and cannot be eliminated for the next round.
 There’s a sort of energy of respite that confused me at first, but that I now wallow in quite contentedly.

 Mostly, when people find out that I am pregnant, and at six months it’s hard to miss, they are sincerely congratulatory, but then there are those others, the rainers-on-the paraders, who take the opportunity to unleash their cynicism about parenthood under the pretext of giving me a head’s up.
 Thanks.
 They complain about how unhappy they are, stopping just short of out-right blame towards their kids followed by an insincere chuckle and an awkward silence.